TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 <img src="images/case3.jpg" height="280" />
 </p>

-STL files for the case will be uploaded as soon as the back is completed.
+STL files for the case (based on [**Customizable LCD Box**](https://www.thingiverse.com/thing:57427), will be uploaded as soon as the back is completed.

 ### LCD ST7789 320x240 Resistive Touch SPI driver